UK inflation slows to lowest level in more than a year | CNN Business

-Consumer prices rose 7.9% last month compared with a year ago, down from 8.7% in May.
+Consumer prices rose 7.9% last month compared with a year ago, down from 8.7% in May, the Office for National Statistics said.
 Economists polled by Reuters had forecast an increase of 8.2%.

 “Inflation slowed substantially … driven by drops for motor fuels,” ONS chief economist Grant Fitzner said in a statement.